ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Sample Application to AWS.

 This architecture is implemented within the Terraform code.

+Notice that the `dev` and `prod` environments are identical, with the only difference being where the resources are deployed.

 You can also notice that there is a distinct split in the processes needed to deploy the application, with the `create-backend` directory handling the creation of the S3 bucket and DynamoDB table, and the `main-infrastructure`